scitemple/parallel-download-process/README.md

 This package provides `PFileProcessor` for parallel download and processing of files.

 The main process continuously downloads and queues files.
-N worker processes collect and process the files.
+N worker processes open and process the files.
 Logging from all spawned processes is routed through to the main process.

 ## Getting started